DaraJKong/Google-IME-Switcher/README.md

 # Uninstallation

-To uninstall Google IME Switcher, simply delete the executable file you downloaded.
+To manually uninstall Google IME Switcher, delete the folder "C:\Users\{USERNAME}\AppData\Roaming\Google IME Switcher" and the executable file you downloaded.
+If you created some shortcuts on the desktop, taskbar or start menu, delete them.
+If you placed a shortcut of the program in the startup folder, make sure to remove it.

 # Technical Informations